zheland/rust-wasm-webrtc-bittorrent-like-file-sharing-example/README.md

 * Open the browser console to read log messages,
 * If necessary, edit the server address and other parameters,
 * Сlick the button `Connect to server`,
+* To share files:
-* Click the button `Choose file`,
+    * Select files with `Choose file` and click `Send file`,
-* The default settings are convenient for debugging file transfers of about 1 MB in size.
-* Now this peer will share this file
-* Copy file SHA256,
+    * Copy the magnet link in magnet input,
-* Open `localhost:8080` in another browser tab,
-* Open the browser console to read log messages,
-* If necessary, edit the server address and other parameters,
-* Сlick the button `Connect to server`,
+* To receive files:
+    * Paste the magnet link in magnet input,
-* Paste SHA256 and click `Receive file by sha256`,
+    * Click the button `Receive file by magnet`.
-* This peer now gets parts of the file, and also distributes the already downloaded parts to other peers,
-* Wait for the file to load (progress is shown in the browser log),
-* When the file is fully downloaded, a link will be added to the page to download it,
+    * Once the file is fully downloaded, it can be downloaded to the computer using the `Download` button.
-* If the seeder gets disconnected, the leechers will still continue to exchange parts of the file, and after a while all the leechers will have the same percentage of the downloaded file.

 ## License